- Study abroad

 |5||=3||58||The Hong Kong University of Science and Technology||Hong Kong|

 |8||5||1||University of Oxford||United Kingdom|

-Prospective students looking to study in the most international environments in the world should look to apply to universities in Switzerland, Hong Kong, Singapore or the UK.
+Prospective students looking to study in the most international environments in the world should apply to universities in Switzerland, Hong Kong, Singapore or the UK.

 Universities, by their nature, are global institutions.
 Typically, they are home to communities of students and scholars from all over the world, and they tackle some of the globe’s most pressing problems through research.

-This table, compiled using the international student score, international staff score, international co-authorship score and international reputation metrics collected for the Times Higher Education World University Rankings 2020, shows that the above four countries are home to the 10 most international universities in the world.
+This table – compiled using the international student score, the international staff score, the international co-authorship score and the international reputation metrics collected for the Times Higher Education World University Rankings 2023 – shows that the above four countries and regions are home to some of the most international universities in the world.